 Open source libraries have become an indispensable part of modern applications.
 Approximately 90 percent of organizations use open source software to support their services, but monitoring these dependencies can be difficult when environments run thousands of ephemeral services.
 The complex nature of modern applications, in combination with the challenge of keeping a competitive edge in a fast-moving market, can make it difficult for organizations to identify and remediate threats in a timely manner.
 This challenge ultimately leads organizations to risk compromising their applications and exposing them to costly security-related incidents.

 Datadog Application Security Management (ASM) enables teams to detect threats against their services in production.
 Now, ASM is extending its capabilities with Application Vulnerability Management to help organizations automatically identify and resolve vulnerabilities.
-Application Vulnerability Management targets vulnerabilities in open source dependencies (generally available) and custom code (in private beta)—all out of the box, with no additional configuration needed.
+Application Vulnerability Management targets vulnerabilities in open source dependencies (generally available) and custom code (in Preview)—all out of the box, with no additional configuration needed.
 In this post, we’ll look at how engineering and security teams can use ASM and Application Vulnerability Management to do the following:

 - Understand an application’s attack surface